Here is an easy recipe for Bourbon and Peach Preserves that is a perfect use for extra fresh peaches. Serve on fresh

 - 1/2 tbsp.
 Bourbon

 - Bring a large saucepan of water to a slight boil.
 Also, fill a large bowl with ice and water.
 Set the bowl aside.

-- Once the pot has come to steam, place a few peaches in hot water for about 2 minutes to loosen the screen of the peaches.
+- Once the pot has come to steam, place a few peaches in hot water for about 2 minutes to loosen the skin of the peaches.
 Once the peach skin is loose to the touch, you use a slotted spoon and place it in the cold water immediately for about 30 minutes.
 Just long enough to cool the peach.

 - Use your hands and peel the skin of the peaches.
 It should come off easily.
 Set the peach aside.
 Continue this process for all peaches.

 - Cut the peaches into slices.
 They don’t have to be perfect.
 Discard the pit.
 Place the sliced peaches in a large bowl.
 Once you have all peaches cut, pour over the lemon juice, one and a half cups of sugar, and salt.
 Use a large spoon and stir.
 Cover the bowl in plastic wrap and leave it out at room temperature for at least 1 hour.

 - Pour the peaches and liquid into a large pot and bring to a boil on medium heat.
 Allow cooking for about 45 minutes on a steady boil, stirring intermittently.
 After 45 minutes, reduce the heat slightly and use a potato masher and smash the peaches leaving slight chunks of the fruit in the mixture.
 The preserves will thicken more.
 Add the Bourbon to the mixture and stir.

 - After about 15 minutes, add the cornstarch with about 1 teaspoon of the peach liquid into a small ramekin and stir to dissolve the cornstarch.
 Add cornstarch to the peach preserve pot and stir.
 Turn heat down to low for about 5 minutes and then take off the heat and allow it to cool completely.

-- Once cooled, pour into mason jars until almost full.
+- Once cooled, ladle the preserves into half-pint jars until almost full.
 Close tightly with the lid and place in the refrigerator until ready to serve.